Business - Forester

 Pallet production - Interesting experience and engineering solutions from Romania

-"It's an extremely competitive environment," says the co-owner of DECO TIMBER, Mr. Ovidiu Stancalie from the town of Ionesti.
-"Now the European market is full of pallet products from Ukraine and Poland, and we have to work more efficiently to maintain our share in this market."
+"It is an extremely competitive environment," says the co-owner of DECO TIMBER, Mr. Ovidiu Stăncălie from Ionești.
+"Now, the European market is full of pallet products from Ukraine and Poland, and we have to work more efficiently to maintain our share in this market."

-Mr. Ovidiu Stănсălie, a mechanical engineer with 20 years of experience, builds
+Mr. Ovidiu Stănсălie, mechanical engineer with 20 years of experience, builds

 optimal pallet production technology at his company

-Mr. Ovidiu Stănсălie, a mechanical engineer with 20 years of experience in woodworking, talks about the key elements of pallet technology.
+Mr. Ovidiu Stănсălie, a mechanical engineer with 20 years of experience in wood processing, talks about the key elements of pallet technology.

-"Our task is to cut a three-sided prism 100-145 mm wide into 22 mm thick planks with high precision and productivity.
-This operation requires multi-head horizontal ribbon cross-cut saws."
+"Our task is to cut a three-sided prism with a width of 100-145 mm into 22 mm thick planks with high precision and productivity.
+This operation requires multi-headed horizontal rip saws."

-From the beginning, Mr. Stănсălie considered thin-cut technology to be the most suitable and efficient method for pallet production.
+Mr. Stănсălie considered from the very beginning that thin-cut technology was the most suitable and efficient method for pallet production.

-Euro pallets are EPAL certified and are exported to Italy
+Euro pallets are EPAL certified and exported to Italy

-"I wasn't familiar with this technology, but now the Internet offers the opportunity to learn continuously, so I searched carefully and studied all possible variants of multi-head horizontal band saws on YouTube," says engineer Stănсălie, who finally opted for a four-head HR700 model from Wood-Mizer.
+"I wasn't familiar with this technology, but now the Internet offers the possibility of continuous learning, so I carefully researched and studied all possible variants of multi-head horizontal band saws on YouTube," says engineer Stănсălie, who eventually opted for a four-head HR700 model from Wood-Mizer.

-"In fact, it was the only option that suited us perfectly," he explains, "Firstly, the price was right, and secondly, we found out that this car had already been produced by Wood-Mizer for several years and that there are many cars like this in operation in Europe.
-I didn't want to take the risk and buy new, untested technology."
+"In fact, it was the only option that suited us perfectly," he explains, "First of all, the price was right, and secondly, I found out that this machine had already been produced by Wood-Mizer for several years and that there are many machines like this in operation in Europe.
+I didn't want to take a risk and buy new, untested technology."

-"Besides, the Wood-Mizer name means a lot.
-Once it's Wood-Mizer - it has to be reliable equipment."
+"Plus, the name Wood-Mizer means a lot.
+Once it's Wood-Mizer - it must be a reliable piece of equipment."

-Wood-Mizer's HR700 horizontal ribbon slitting saw has become the unit
+Wood-Mizer's HR700 horizontal ribbon slitting saw HR700 from Wood-Mizer has become the unit

-"When Mr Stănсălie called us at the office, we understood from his questions that we were dealing with a specialist," says Adrian Echert, director of the Romanian subsidiary Wood-Mizer RO.
+"When Mr. Stănсălie called our office, we understood from his questions that we were dealing with a specialist," says Adrian Echert, director of the Romanian subsidiary Wood-Mizer RO.
 "He inquired about HR700 very carefully and competently."

-With the Wood-Mizer equipment, Mr. Stănсălie has been familiar for more than 15 years, he has seen these band saws several times at exhibitions, but for the first time he came into contact with the horizontal multi-headed band saws.
+Mr. Stănсălie has been familiar with the Wood-Mizer equipment for more than 15 years, he has seen these ribbon saws several times at exhibitions, but for the first time he came in contact with the multi-head horizontal ribbon saws.

-The new HR700 machine arrived in DECO TIMBER production straight from the Bucharest show.
+The new HR700 machine has arrived in DECO TIMBER production straight from the show in Bucharest.

 The design of this machine is special: it consists of modules; each module has 2 cutting heads.
-With four cutting heads, the HR700 cuts a three-sided prism into four pallets, plus a single pass width.
+With four cutting heads, the HR700 cuts a three-sided prism into four pallets, plus a square in one pass.

 Each cutting head is equipped with a 15 kW electric motor.
-A separate console holds all the controls for cutting.
-Electric up/down controls adjust the heads to produce different sized lumber.
-Centralised blade tensioning for each two-head module makes the blade change process much faster.
+A separate console holds all cutting controls.
+Electric up/down controls adjust the heads to produce different sized timber.
+Centralized blade tensioning for each two-head module makes the blade change process much faster.

 The prism is fed into the cutting mechanism on the double steel belt conveyor at a variable speed of up to 20 m/min.
-Strong, heavy rollers stabilise and feed the prisms through the ends during cutting.
+Strong, heavy-duty rollers stabilize and feed the prisms through the heads during cutting.
 This facilitates the processing of short prisms.
-A pneumatic sensor automatically raises the rollers to enclose incoming prisms.
-The speed of the roller is synchronised with the speed of the conveyor belt, providing a more precise cut, especially for thin boards.
+A pneumatic sensor automatically lifts the rollers to contain incoming prisms.
+The speed of the roller is synchronized with the speed of the conveyor belt, providing a more precise cut, especially for thin boards.

 The horizontal saw cuts the third blade, resulting in a three-sided prism

-"The HR700 equipment has proven to be extremely reliable, especially the mechanics and electronics.This machine requires minimal maintenance and is not sensitive to staff qualifications.
+"The HR700 equipment has proven to be extremely reliable, especially the mechanical and electronic parts.This machine needs minimal maintenance and is not sensitive to the qualifications of the personnel.
 It is very easy for people to learn how to work with the HR700" says Mr. Stănсălie.

-"The HR700 machine is running about 90% of the shift and we still have capacity, because now the cutting is done at a speed of 8 m/min," explains engineer Stănсălie.
+"The HR700 machine is running about 90% during the shift and we still have capacity, because we are now cutting at a speed of 8 m/min," explains engineer Stănсălie.

-Primary log cutting is done on a vertical band saw with a double wide band produced by the South African company MultiSaw.
-Recently, Wood-Mizer acquired the intellectual property for this equipment and, starting in 2017, began producing these band saws under the brand name TITAN.
-These were presented for the first time at LIGNA 2017 in Hannover.
+The primary cutting of logs is done on a vertical bandsaw with a double wide double band produced by the South African company MultiSaw.
+Recently, Wood-Mizer acquired the intellectual property for this equipment and, starting in 2017, began producing these ribbon saws under the brand name TITAN.
+They were presented for the first time at LIGNA 2017 in Hannover.

-At DECO TIMBER we process mainly small logs of local wood - poplar, pine or spruce up to 35 cm in diameter.
-The logs are stored on an open surface and fed to the ribbon saw, one by one, through the log loader with chain.
-The operator sits in a seat at an upper control station on the side of the band saw, giving him a clear view of the whole process.
-He controls all the bandsaw's functions with the lever arms.
+At DECO TIMBER mainly small logs of local wood - poplar, pine or spruce up to 35 cm in diameter - are processed.
+The logs are stored on an open surface and fed to the bandsaw, one by one, through the chain log loader.
+The operator sits in the operator's seat at an overhead control station on the side of the bandsaw, giving him a clear view of the entire process.
+He controls all functions of the bandsaw with the lever arms.

-Top roll keeps the log straight in the cut ends
+Top roll keeps the log straight at the cutting ends

 A log loader at the start of the line loads and rotates the log into the correct position for cutting before it is fed into the vertical conveyor.
-The spiked infeed/outfeed system sends the logs through the 150 mm wide double webs, resulting in a double-sided, double-width prism.
-Mechanised support rollers keep the logs securely on the spiked chain during cutting.
+The spiked infeed/outfeed system sends the logs through the 150 mm wide double blades, resulting in a double-sided, double-width prism.
+Mechanized support rollers hold the logs securely on the spiked chain during cutting.

-After the cutting ends, the billets are lowered down onto the cross conveyor which transfers the billets to the horizontal band saw for re-cutting - another element of the TITAN line.
-Here the billets are turned into several additional planks.
+After the cutting ends, the billets are lowered down onto the cross conveyor which transfers the billets to the horizontal ribbon saw - another element of the TITAN line.
+Here the sawdust is transformed into several additional planks.

-The two-sided prism is passed through another horizontal band saw and turned into a three-sided prism with a width of 100 mm or 145 mm, after which it is cut on the HR700 four-head machine into 22 mm thick pallets.
+The two-sided prism is passed through another horizontal cross-cutting bandsaw and turned into a three-sided prism with a width of 100 mm or 145 mm, after which it is cut on the HR700 four-head machine into 22 mm thick pallets.

-"It is a step forward that Wood-Mizer has started to produce TITAN wide web band saws, while Romania already has experience in using these saws, and the experience is very promising", says Adrian Echert, director Wood-Mizer RO.
-"The TITAN saw range consists of primary and secondary saws, a multirip saw and two circular edging saws, plus all the material handling equipment needed to automate the transfer of wood from start to finish, as well as waste removal.
-The productivity of the TITAN line can reach a volume of 150m3 per day".
+"It's a step forward that Wood-Mizer has started to produce TITAN wide-web band saws, while Romania already has experience in using these saws, and the experience is very promising," says Adrian Echert, director Wood-Mizer RO.
+"The TITAN range of saws consists of primary and secondary saws, a multi-rip saw and two circular edging saws, plus all the material handling equipment needed to automate the wood transfer from start to finish, as well as waste removal.
+The productivity of the TITAN line can reach up to 150m3 per day."

 As of 2017, such a vertical double wide band saw is